Have you been injured in an accident?

 Although a generally safe form of transportation, a train’s large size, exceptionally heavy weight, the speeds at which they travel, and the length of time it takes to come to a stop when travelling at higher speeds, can make accidents particularly damaging.

 If you or a loved one has been seriously injured in an accident involving a train, Gluckstein Lawyers are available to answer your questions about claiming compensation for your injury.
-Ranked as one of the country’s top personal injury firms, our knowledgeable, experienced, and compassionate team is renowned for our commitment to full-circle client care.
+Ranked as one of the country’s top personal injury law firms, our knowledgeable, experienced, and compassionate legal team is renowned for our commitment to full-circle client care.
 We will gladly help you in any way we can.

 Heavy rail transit and other trains in Ontario.